rust-lang/cargo/src/doc/guide.md

 # Tests

 Cargo can run your tests with the `cargo test` command.
-Cargo runs tests in two
+Cargo looks for tests to run in two places: in each of your `src` files and any tests in `tests/`.
-places: in each of your `src` files and any tests in `tests/`.
 Tests in your `src` files should be unit tests, and tests in `tests/` should be integration-style tests.
 As such, you’ll need to import your crates into the files in `tests`.

-To run your tests, just run `cargo test`:
+Here's an example of running `cargo test` in our project, which currently has no tests:

 <pre><code class="language-shell"><span class="gp">$</span> cargo test
 <span style="font-weight: bold"